ludekcizinsky/Human3R/README.md

 </h5>

 <div align="center">
-TL;DR: Inference with One model, One stage; Training in One day using One GPU
+TL;DR: Inference with One model, One stage; Training in One day using One GPU and this is a test
 </div>
 <br>